 Adolescents And Intervention

-Adults who are suffering from an addiction to alcohol, nicotine, and opioids, including heroin, are typically prescribed certain non-habit-forming medications to help wean them off of their addictions by reducing the effects of withdrawal.
-These same medications may also be prescribed to teens and young adults, just in smaller amounts.
+Adults who are living with an addiction to alcohol, nicotine, and opioids, including heroin, are typically prescribed certain non-habit-forming medications to help wean them from their addictions by reducing the effects of withdrawal symptoms.
+These same medications may also be prescribed to teens and young adults, but in smaller amounts.

 Don't Blame Yourself